eliaset/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r file - deleting/removing directory
-cd - - back to parent directory ls -la /dir /dir - for listing all files in different directories
+cd - - back to parent directory ls -la /dir /dir - for listing all files in different directories type file - to know type of a file